adhibhuta/MicroChain/README.md

 # MicroChain
-Low Interest Microfinance on Blockchain
+## Low Interest Microfinance on Blockchain

+How to run:

+1. npm install .
+2. gulp serve